lvzheng1508/codebuff/knowledge.md

 NEXT_PUBLIC_CODEBUFF_APP_URL=http://localhost:3001
 ```

-The `stop-services` command is worktree-safe - it only kills services on the port configured for that worktree.
+The `bun down` command is worktree-safe - it only kills services on the port configured for that worktree.

 ## Package Management